Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/README.md

 ```

 ### Per-Tenant Branding
-Branding data captured in the wizard is persisted to PostgreSQL.
-Bots may either:
+Branding data captured in the wizard is persisted to PostgreSQL in the `branding` JSONB field.
+This includes:
-- Link to a reusable UI theme via `ui_config_id` (preferred);
-- Or fall back to their `branding` JSONB payload for legacy compatibility.
+- Logo and avatar URLs
+- Primary and background colors
+- Welcome and intro messages
+- Assistant name and chat title
+- Widget positioning (bottom-right, bottom-left, etc.)
+- Widget sizing (height, width)

-The public embed endpoint (`/public/embed-config`) automatically resolves the best source and delivers runtime theming to `widget.js`.
+The public embed endpoint (`/public/embed-config`) reads from the `branding` JSONB field and delivers runtime theming to `widget.js`.

 ## 🧪 Widget Testing (Local)